 It’s safe to say that web browsers were pivotal in launching the internet into widespread use.
 Web browsers are often confused with search engines, especially since many current search engines, like Google or Bing, allow you to type directly into the address bar to perform a search.
 So, what sets the two apart?

-What’s the difference between a web browser and a search engine?
+Difference between a web browser and a search engine

 - Installed or downloaded onto your device